Quick start user guide to Citizen Space

 Where to start

-Have a plan in mind first.
-Before you even log in to Citizen Space, it is a good idea to have a clear sense of what you want to end up with.
-Citizen Space is a very powerful and flexible system, it has a lot of options and possibilities.
-That means you need to have a clear picture in your head (or on a piece of paper) of the survey you are trying to create before you start.
+Building an effective activity is a bit like writing a mystery novel: you should start with the end and work backwards.
+In other words, before you even log in to Citizen Space, it is a good idea to have a clear sense of what you want to end up with.
+Citizen Space is a very powerful and flexible system with a lot of options and possibilities.
+That means you will benefit from having a clear picture in your head (or on a piece of paper) of the activity you are trying to create and the desired outcome of that activity before you start.

 Login to the admin side